wdxcjnb6/CFCDBN/README.md

-# CFCDGN
+# CFCDBN

-MATLAB implementation of **CFCDGN: A framework for modeling cross-frequency coupling directed brain networks**.
+MATLAB implementation of **CFCDBN: A framework for modeling cross-frequency coupling directed brain networks**.

 This repository provides the core code and resources used in the study: